-Late stage cancer diagnosis, compared to early stage diagnosis, results in poorer survival rates, worse patient experience and significantly increased costs.
-Patients diagnosed through screening usually have early stage disease, and five year survival for these patients is 93% compared to less than 10% for those with stage four disease.
+Late-stage cancer diagnosis, compared with early-stage diagnosis, results in poorer survival rates, worse patient experience and significantly increased costs.
+Patients diagnosed through screening usually have early-stage disease, and five-year survival for these patients is 93 per cent compared with less than 10 per cent for those with stage-four disease.

 - designate a cancer screening lead from a member of the practice healthcare team

 - check patient contact details at each encounter and regularly maintain the practice list

 - ensure that the practice has the most up to date mobile phone number for patients and has obtained the appropriate consent for using this number

 - ensure that Prior Notification Lists (PNLs) for cervical screening are dealt with promptly

 - ensure that advance lists (where available) for bowel screening are dealt with promptly

 - ensure that DNA/non-responder reports are flagged in patient records using the correct codes and followed up promptly